-Groin pain caused by osteitis pubis
+Groin pain caused by osteitis pubis (inflammation)

 Osteitis pubis is a chronic condition affecting the pubic symphysis and/or parasymphyseal bone that develops after athletic activity.
 The pain is usually aggravated by running, cutting, hip adduction and flexion against resistance, and loading of the rectus abdominis.
 Individuals with osteitis pubis commonly present with anterior and medial groin pain and, in some cases, may have pain centered directly over the pubic symphysis.
-Pain may also be felt in the adductor region, lower abdominal muscles, perineal region and inguinal region.
+Pain may also be felt in the adductor region, lower abdominal muscles, perineal region, and inguinal region.

 The pain can progress such that athletes are unable to sustain athletic activity at high levels.
-It is postulated that osteitis pubis is an overuse injury caused by biomechanical overloading of the pubic symphysis and adjacent parasymphyseal bone with subsequent bony stress reaction.6
+It is postulated in research from the Division of Sports Medicine, Department of Orthopaedic Surgery, Stanford University that osteitis pubis (remember this means inflammation of the bone area in the pubis) is an overuse injury caused by biomechanical overloading of the pubic symphysis and adjacent parasymphyseal bone with a subsequent bony stress reaction.(11)

 Additional causes of groin pain